IceDigitalAlexVV/atom-import-js/README.md

-# Import-JS Atom plugin
+# ImportJS Atom plugin

-This is the Atom plugin for Import-JS.
+This is the Atom plugin for ImportJS.

 ## Installing